 Outlook / Prognosis

-What is the outlook for people with tennis elbow?
+What is the prognosis (outlook) for people who have tennis elbow?

 Approximately 95% of people with tennis elbow get better with nonsurgical treatments.
 Afterward, they can resume activities.
 It may take six to 18 months for symptoms to go away.

 A small number of people need surgery.
 Between 80% to 90% of people who get tennis elbow surgery see their symptoms improve within one year.

 You should call your healthcare provider if you experience:

 - Difficulty moving your arm, extending it or holding items.

 - Red, swollen joints, or a bump or bulge on your elbow.

 - Severe pain that interferes with sleep or daily activities.